 Try not to take this question too literally by recounting actual steps in the wage-payment process.
 Think more expansively.
 For example, talk about how you dealt with accuracy and timeliness, as these are the ultimate goals of paycheck processing.
 Also, mention any problems you successfully resolved for employees or their manager.

 The government can assess penalties on employers that fail to comply with payroll laws.
 So, the more you know about federal and state requirements, the more points you’re likely to score with the hiring manager.
 At the very least, you should be familiar with the Fair Labor Standards Act (FLSA), state wage and hour laws, and payroll tax regulations.
 Depending on the position, more detailed knowledge of payroll laws may be required.

 What is your experience working with a related department like human resources or finance?

 This question aims to reveal your collaborative abilities when it comes to working with other areas of the company that typically interact with payroll.
-For example, you can mention your work with human resources generalists when processing payroll for new hires, or with the accounting team when verifying payroll information that goes on financial statements.
+For example, you can mention your work with human resources generalists when processing payroll for new hires or with the accounting team when verifying payroll information on financial statements.

 What payroll technologies have you worked with?

 Describe the payroll systems, software, and applications you’re versed in.
 If you’ve used the same technology brand as the prospective employer, that’s even better.
 And if you haven’t, you can simply mention other systems you’ve used while emphasizing that you’re a quick learner.